Analytical Solutions Consulting Inc.

 The 2023 Annual Legislative Report on Security and Staffing, prepared by NYSDOCCS, reveals significant deficiencies that hinder effective workforce management:

-• Inadequate Use of Analytical Tools: The report lacks precision in multivariable calculus and actuarial terminology, essential for accurately interpreting staffing formulations.
+• Inadequate Use of Analytical Tools: The report lacked precision in multivariable calculus and actuarial terminology, essential for accurately interpreting staffing formulations.
 This makes it challenging to assess workforce requirements to sustain a well-constituted workforce.

 3. Normalization of Understaffing